 2019 Ride Day is Sunday, October 6, 2019!

-2019 details will be finalized closer to event day but please see tentative Ride Day Details below.
+2019 details are now final pending any unexpected changes before Ride Day.
 Read below or print the Information Sheet for Ride start, packet pickup, parking, timelines, etc.

 Already registered?
-Print and download your routes, cue sheets, GPS files and Ride Day information as it is finalized closer to event day.
+Print and download your routes, cue sheets, GPS files and Ride Day information prior to event day.
 We encourage Saturday packet pickup (one can pick up for others) and carpool or ride to the Sunday start if you live nearby.

 We’ll also have a limited supply of Lifeline100 Men’s and Women’s jerseys and windbreakers available for sale so come in Saturday before they sell out!